mcibique/vue-testing-examples/README.md

 }
 ```

-Adding `*` into the selector allows us to assign more than one identifier to a single element and a better versatility in your page objects, e.g.:
+Adding `~` into the selector allows us to assign more than one identifier to a single element; giving better versatility in your page objects, e.g.:

 ```html
 <nav>